Concordium/concordium-wallet-proxy/wallet-proxy-service/API.md

 (Currently, only `en` is available.)
 Languages can also be specified with the `_LANG` GET-parameter and/or a `_LANG` cookie; these have higher precedence than `Accept-Language`.

-TBD: update this section as part of COR-1814
+TODO: update this section as part of COR-1814